-As Canada’s oldest, still running cycling classic (and one of North America’s most historic and prestigious road cycling events, this Wednesday July 11th, Gastown welcomes thousands of energetic fans and cyclists to the neighbourhood for an exciting day filled with food, drink, celebration and racing.
+As Canada’s oldest, still running cycling classic (and one of North America’s most historic and prestigious road cycling events, today Gastown welcomes thousands of energetic fans and cyclists to the neighbourhood for an exciting day filled with food, drink, celebration and racing.

 The Grand Prix is a super fast paced race called a “Criterium”.
 Also known as a “crit”, the Gastown Grand Prix is a high speed action-packed bike race that is held on a closed course, usually between 800 and 1,500 meters.
 Criteriums are mass-start races where riders travel around the course for a set number of laps or time: i.e., 50 laps or 90 minutes.
 During the race, riders will also race for prizes called primes (pronounced “preems”).
 If a rider is involved in an accident, they can have one free lap to repair the damage in the mechanics pit before re-entering the race.